-Garantia's gross premiums written decreased by 1.9% to EUR 24.7 (25.1) million from the previous year.
-While premiums from the consumer exposures, namely the mortgage guaranties and rent guarantees, increased, premiums from corporate exposures lagged behind the previous year.
+Garantia's gross premiums written decreased by 22.9% to EUR 19.0 (24.7) million from the previous year.
+The decline in premium income resulted from the low level of premiums from residential mortgage guarantees, included in consumer exposures, due to the low volume of housing transactions.

-A significant proportion of the gross premiums written during the period was booked into provisions for unearned premiums, which are recognised as earned in future reporting periods.
-The net provision for unearned premiums grew by EUR 5.9 (6.7) million during the year.
-The growth in the provision for unearned premiums is mainly associated with growth in the residential mortgage guaranty portfolio.
-Earned premiums grew by 2.1% during the financial year and amounted to EUR 18.2 (17.9) million.
-The increase in earned premiums was mainly due to growth in the total guaranty insurance exposure.
+The amount of premium income recognised prior to the reporting period as the provision for unearned premiums that was recognised in profit and loss as the change in the provision for unearned premiums was greater than the provision for unearned premiums from the premium income recognised for the period.
+The net provision for unearned premiums decreased by EUR 1.7 (increased by 5.9) million during the financial year.
+The recognition of the provision for unearned premiums into profit and loss is mainly related to the fact that the older provision for unearned premiums recognised from the residential mortgage loan guaranty portfolio were greater than the new provision for unearned premiums from residential mortgage guaranties that commenced during the financial year.
+Earned premiums grew by 11.2% during the financial year and amounted to EUR 20.3 (18.2) million.
+The increase in earned premiums was mainly due to the changes of the product structure and effective income of the total guaranty insurance exposure.

-The total guaranty insurance exposure grew by 9.8% during the year and was EUR 1,862 (1,695) million at the end of the year.
-Of the total guaranty insurance exposure, EUR 1,343 (1,130) million, or 72% (67), consisted of consumer exposures and EUR 519 (565) million, or 28% (33), consisted of corporate exposures.
+The total guaranty insurance exposure declined by 6.0% during the year and was EUR 1,749 (1,862) million at the end of the year.
+Of the total guaranty insurance exposure, EUR 1,397 (1,343) million, or 80% (72), consisted of consumer exposures and EUR 352 (518) million, or 20% (28), consisted of corporate exposures.

-Claims incurred remained at a low level and totalled EUR 0.6 (0.7) million.
-The claims ratio was 3.2% (3.8) and the ratio of claims incurred against the total guaranty insurance exposure was 0.03% (0.04).
+Claims incurred remained at a low level and totalled EUR 0.8 (0.6) million.
+The claims ratio was 4.2% (3.2) and the ratio of claims incurred against the total guaranty insurance exposure was 0.04% (0.03).
 No substantial individual guaranty insurance claims occurred during the financial year.

-Operating expenses declined by 17.3% to EUR 4.7 (5.7) million during the financial year.
-The decrease in operating expenses was mainly due to a reduction in variable personnel expenses and other operating expense savings.
-The expense ratio decreased to 25.6 (31.7) per cent.
-The improvement in the expense ratio was a result of growth in earned premiums and a decline in operating expenses.
+Operating expenses grew by 10.0% to EUR 5.1 (4.7) million during the financial year.
+The increase in operating expenses was driven mainly by an increase in variable personnel expenses.
+The expense ratio remained at the previous financial year's level at 25.3% (25.6).

-The balance on the technical account before changes in the equalisation provision rose to EUR 13.0 (11.5) million, and the combined ratio fell to 28.8% (35.5).
-The excellent profitability of insurance operations was a result of growth in earned premiums, claims incurred remaining low, and lower operating expenses than in the previous year.
-The equalisation provision was reversed by EUR 0.6 (0.7) million and thus the balance on the technical account came to EUR 13.6 (12.2) million.
+The balance on the technical account increased to EUR 14.3 (13.0) million before changes to the equalization provision, and the combined ratio rose to 29.5% (28.8).
+The excellent profitability of insurance operations was the result of an increase in earned premiums, and the claims incurred and operating expenses that remained low.
+The equalisation provision was reversed by EUR 0.8 (0.6) million and thus the balance on the technical account came to EUR 15.1 (13.6) million.